athanclark/cassowary-haskell/README.md

 An equation with a basic variable in a constraint set should be the only equation with that variable - "basic" variables are just unique in the set.
-Simplex successively solves the system of equations by refactoring the constraint set, making new basic variables with each pivot, isolating definitions for those basic varaibles.
-At the same time, it's finding a successively more optimal basic-feasible solution, where each basic varaible is assigned the constant in their equation.
+Simplex successively solves the system of equations by refactoring the constraint set, making new basic variables with each pivot, isolating definitions for those basic variables.
+At the same time, it's finding a successively more optimal basic-feasible solution, where each basic variable is assigned the constant in their equation.
 This is how (primal) simplex finds the optimal (maximum) solution for a constraint set: It refactors the set, creating basic variables, then takes the simplest substitution - each constant as the value for the basic variables, and all others become zero.
 This "walks" the feasible region's corners